U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 What to Know Before You Go On a Public Tour

-Information on how to sign up to attend a public tour will be provided when the next tour is announced.
-It is not possible to sign up before the public tour is announced.
+Information on how to sign up to attend a public tour is provided when the next tour is announced.
+To sign up for one of the tours taking place on October 23, please call (775) 475-2222.